PScherling/GPMP/Docs/INSTALLATION.md

 - Delete installation files
 - Remove desktop shortcuts
 - Uninstall PostgreSQL and clean up its data directory (if -RemovePostgreSql is specified)
+- Removes the specified domain account from the local security policy setting 'Logon as a service' (if -RemoveServiceLogonRight and -AccountName is specified)

 <img alt="image" src="Assets/uninstallation.png" />